KrisAirdancer/Golden_Ramen_Bowl/README.md

 - This [YouTube tutorial](https://www.youtube.com/watch?v=1NrHkjlWVhM&t=1739s) shows how to build a blog site that allows you to write posts in markdown.
     - It might be worth considering using the markdown interface.
 It looks easy to implement. (see ~29:00)
     - Here is the [source code](https://github.com/WebDevSimplified/Markdown-Blog) for the tutorial project.
+- Will want to use something like Mongoose if we go with a database.
+    - "Mongoose is an Object Document Mapper (ODM).
+This means that Mongoose allows you to define objects with a strongly-typed schema that is mapped to a MongoDB document."
+That is, you can define the structure of how an object will be stored in a database.
+This definition is called a Schema and Mongoose allows you do do this easily.
+    - Read more on this [here](https://code.tutsplus.com/articles/an-introduction-to-mongoose-for-mongodb-and-nodejs--cms-29527)

+# Development Stages

+**Stage 1** - Setup server

+- Build a basic Node.js server with an index.html (or .ejs) page.

+**Stage 2** - Basic Routing

+- Create additional filler pages (.html or .ejs with a header) for,
+    - About
+    - 404
+- Setup routing between the new pages

+**Stage 3** - Add post objects and storage

+- Create an object to represent a blog post.
+    - May wan to do this using a Mongoose schema. (if using MongoDB)
+- Setup MongoDB database to store the posts
+    - See if MongoDB can be hosted on local (on linux - Debian)
+    - Or, instead of MongoDB, store posts to local using JSON.

+**Stage 4** - Create basic post creation interface

+- Make a page create.ejs (or similar) with a form for creating posts.
+    - Basic fields for now.
+Similar to the one I made in the Node.js tutorial.
+- Connect the post submission form to the MongoDB database.
+    - Posts are saved to MongoDB when "Submit" is clicked.

+**Stage 5** - Sort posts on homepage

+- Pull posts from database (or JSON file), sort them from newest (on top) to oldest, and list them on the homepage.

+**Stage 6** - Hyperlink posts on homepage to link to actual post pages

+- Hyperlink the posts in the post list on the homepage
+- Setup the system to generate an HTML page for a post when a user visits that post's URL.
+Such as via the new hyperlinks.

+**Stage 7** - Create post pages on homepage

+- Setup the homepage to show only the 5 most recent posts

+**Stage 8** - Make older posts available on homepage

+- Add "older" and "newer" links to homepage to allow users to scroll through posts, 5 at a time, starting with the newest posts.
+- "newer" button should only appear when there is a page of newer posts ahead of the current page.
+- "older" button should only appear when there is a page of older posts ahead of the current page.

+**Stage 9** - ...